Battle of Abraq: According to Agha Ibrahim Akram

-After the battle, Abu Bakr As-Siddiq deployed several columns of the army to pacify the surrounding regions.
-Taxes were collected following these operations, and the repentant clans offered gifts, which were accepted, and the next day, the Caliph left Abraq to return to Medina.
+After the battle, Abu Bakr deployed several columns of the army to pacify the surrounding regions.
+Taxes were collected following these operations, and the repentant clans offered gifts, which were accepted, and the next day, the caliph left Abraq to return to Medina.

 According to Muhammad ibn Jarir al-Tabari

-After the battle, Abu Bakr As-Siddiq stayed in Abraq for a few days.
-The Banu Dhubyan, who dominated the region, were dispossessed of this land after Abu Bakr As-Siddiq declared:
+After the battle, Abu Bakr stayed in Abraq for a few days.
+The Banu Dhubyan, who dominated the region, were dispossessed of this land after Abu Bakr declared:

 It is now forbidden for the Banu Dhubyan to control this region, as God has given it to us as spoils.

 Abraq was then reserved for the horses of the Muslims, while the rest of the land in Al-Rabadha was turned into pasture for the people.
 After the defeat of the rebellious Arab tribes, the Banu Tha'labah tried to resettle on this land but were prevented from doing so.
 They went to Medina to protest, claiming that the land belonged to them and asking:

 Why are we being prevented from camping in our country?